 \subsection{Diffraction of Femtosecond Pulses}

-To demonstrate the applicability of a gas lens to broad bandwidth femtosecond pulses, we changed the focusing of an 800~nm, 35~fs (45~nm FWHM bandwidth) read beam from a Ti:sapphire laser system.
-The incident read beam had an initial focal position 150~mm after the gas with a 2-mm diameter at the gas optic.
+To demonstrate the applicability of a gas lens to broad bandwidth, high peak-power femtosecond pulses, we changed the focusing of an 800~nm, 35~fs (45~nm FWHM bandwidth), 28~mJ read beam from a Ti:sapphire laser system.
+The incident read beam had an initial focal position 240~mm after the gas with a 2-mm diameter at the gas optic.
 The focal positions of the two write beams were configured to collimate the diffracted read beam.
 The larger Bragg angle of 800~nm light enabled the read and write beams to be coplanar.
-As shown in Fig.~\ref{fig:Femtosecond}(a,b), we measured a diffraction efficiency of 40\%$\pm$2\%, with the two axes of the diffracted beam having substantially lower divergence angles than those of the incident beam (Fig.~\ref{fig:Femtosecond}c).
+We first characterized the performance of these lenses at low peak-powers ($\leq 3$~GW), where propagation through the lens and to the imaging screen would be linear.
+As shown in Fig.~\ref{fig:Femtosecond}(a,b), we measured a diffraction efficiency of 81\%$\pm$2\%, with the two axes of the diffracted beam having substantially lower divergence angles than those of the incident beam (Fig.~\ref{fig:Femtosecond}c).